Kenya Rae

 How To Make Your Own DIY Fern

 Remove stickers from all materials.
-I like to do this part and get it out the way.
+I like to do this part and get it out of the way.

-Remove the string from the pots and used a drop cloth in the back yard and spray painted the outside of the pots.
+Remove the string from the pots and used a drop cloth in the back yard, and spray painted the outside of the pots.

 I let them dry for a couple of hours.
 Flipped them over.
 And spray painted the insides.
 Let that dry for the same amount of time.